Ross Chastain: 2014–2016

 He then joined JD Motorsports in 2015, replacing Jeffrey Earnhardt.
 The opportunity emerged after Chastain raced with TriStar Motorsports at the end of the 2014 season.
-His car was comparable to the performances of the JDM cars, which led to a deal in the offseason.
+His car was comparable to the performance of the JDM cars, which led to a deal in the offseason.
 Chastain logged four top-tens on the year, ninth in the season-opening PowerShares QQQ 300, tenth at the other Daytona race, tenth at Iowa, and tenth at Darlington, and got into an altercation with Ryan Reed after a race at Richmond International Raceway.
-Reed claimed Chastain made too much contact on late restarts and vowed payback, while Chastain simply brushed the incident off as a difference of opinions in short-track racing.
+Reed claimed Chastain made too much contact on late restarts and vowed payback, while Chastain simply brushed the incident off as a difference of opinion in short-track racing.